IGA-LBM: Isogeometric lattice Boltzmann method: Isogeometric lattice Boltzmann method

 \subsection{Boundary conditions treatment}

 Accurate boundary conditions are crucial for ensuring the stability and correctness of the IGA-LBM framework.
-The most commonly used boundary conditions in fluid simulations include periodic boundaries, no-slip walls, and far-field conditions, each of which is handled within the proposed NURBS-based framework.
+The most commonly used boundary conditions in fluid simulations include periodic boundaries, no-slip walls, and far-field conditions, each of which is handled within the proposed NURBS-based IGA-LBM framework; their layout on a body-fitted O-grid is summarised in Fig.~\ref{fig:bc-schematic}.

 \paragraph{Periodic boundary conditions} Periodic boundary conditions are used when the flow domain exhibits repeating structures.
 This ensures that distribution functions at one boundary are mapped directly to the corresponding points on the opposite boundary: